 As part of its information services to its stakeholders, the NJR provide three key ‘Feedback’ services:

-2016/17: A number of service enhancements are also planned for the next year.
-These include:
+A number of enhancements are also planned for 2017/18 and these include:

 NJR Supplier Feedback is a secure online subscription service for manufacturers and suppliers of orthopaedic implants.
 The service is not designed for marketing purposes, but is designed to help suppliers with post-market surveillance.

 In addition to providing data about the use of implants in primary procedures, NJR Supplier Feedback enables suppliers to access data about the use of their own implants in revision and revision of revision procedures.
 Data is available for all joint types.

 A number of different services are available dependent upon the subscription level, including an Implant Quality Monitoring (IQM) service which provides pre-formatted reports on individual implants and patient reported outcomes.
 Any device supplier wishing to register for a subscription service or to find out more about what the service provides should contact the NJR Service Desk.